#1 Where can I get a COVID-19 vaccine?

 #5 Is it safe to get the vaccine if I am pregnant, breastfeeding, or planning a pregnancy?

-• Yes.
-Getting a COVID-19 vaccine is the best way to protect yourself.
+- Yes.
+Getting a COVID-19 vaccine is the best way to protect yourself and vaccination during pregnancy builds antibodies that can help protect the baby.

-• COVID-19 vaccines are safe for pregnant people and people who are trying to become pregnant, as well as breast/chest feeding people and their children.
+- COVID-19 vaccines are safe for those who are pregnant and those who are trying to become pregnant, as well as breast/chest feeding people and their children.
 The vaccines help keep you from getting sick.
 They are not associated with an increased risk of miscarriage, preterm delivery, stillbirth, or birth defects.

 #6 Is the vaccine still free?

-• If your health insurance plan does not cover COVID-19 vaccines completely, you are considered underinsured.
+- If your health insurance plan does not cover COVID-19 vaccines completely with no out of pocket costs, you are considered underinsured.

-• While these providers may ask you for the following, you do not need to provide them in order to receive a publicly funded vaccine:
+- While these providers may ask you for the following, you are not required to provide them in order to receive a publicly funded vaccine:

 #7 Do I need to be a U.S. citizen to get a vaccine?

-• The 2023-2024 vaccines run on the same trusted technology as the earlier formulations of Pfizer and Moderna’s COVID-19 vaccines.
+- The 2024-2025 vaccines run on the same trusted technology as the earlier formulations of COVID-19 vaccines.

-• Similar to the yearly flu vaccine, Pfizer and Moderna’s vaccines were updated to target the strains of COVID-19 that are currently circulating in the United States.
+- Similar to the yearly flu vaccine, COVID-19 vaccines are updated to target the strains of COVID-19 that are currently circulating in the United States.

-• Updating an existing vaccine takes much less time than developing a new vaccine.
-Scientists already knew a lot about how mRNA vaccines work in the real world, and could apply that knowledge to making vaccines that better protect against current variants.
+- Updating an existing vaccine takes much less time than developing a new vaccine.
+Scientists already knew a lot about how mRNA and protein-based vaccines work in the real world, and could apply that knowledge to making vaccines that better protect against current variants.

 #9 Can children get a COVID-19 vaccine?